 - Opportunities to attend national and international programs with exposure to leaders in primary care ultrasound

-The fellowship lasts for twelve months, beginning July 1 of each academic year.
+The fellowship is twelve months in length, beginning on July 1 of each academic year.
 The curriculum includes:

 - Participate in educational activities for the USC School of Medicine Integrated Ultrasound Curriculum (i-USC®) for medical students

 - Develop and implement outcome measures for educational programs